wujiaqi06/TraitEvo/README.md

 BranchAnnotation.pdf: contains annotation of branch labels in SourceData.rar

+Mam.dat: The new amino acid substitution matrix fit to 89 mammal nuclear genes.

 The following files are zipped with password protection, If you need password to unzip them, please email wujiaqi06@gmail.com.

 Sequences.rar: Alignment data.